teddynted/website-content/content/blog/aws-lambda-layers.md

 ```

-<p>You should see a list of buckets if you are authenticated and please create one that is going to house your zipped layer package.</p>
+<p class="markdown-paragraph">You should see a list of buckets if you are authenticated and please create one that is going to house your zipped layer package.</p>

 ### Let's create our layer!

-<p>Change directories to your development and run the following commands:</p>
+<p class="markdown-paragraph">Change directories to your development and run the following commands:</p>

 ```bash